opendatalu/datagouvlu-pages/pages/en/fact-sheets/dcat-ap.md

 ### The diagram

-As of this writing, the latest version of DCAT-AP is version 3.0 (Feel free to refer to the [latest version of DCAT-AP](https://github.com/SEMICeu/DCAT-AP/releases) .)
-We recommend that you familiarize yourself with the [DCAT-AP 3 data schema](https://semiceu.github.io/DCAT-AP/releases/3.0.0/#application-profile-diagram) .
+As of this writing, the latest version of DCAT-AP is version 3.0 (Feel free to refer to the [latest version of DCAT-AP](https://github.com/SEMICeu/DCAT-AP/releases).)
+We recommend that you familiarize yourself with the [DCAT-AP 3 data schema](https://semiceu.github.io/DCAT-AP/releases/3.0.0/#application-profile-diagram).

-The graph below shows the data schema of DCAT-AP 3.0.

 The main concepts are: